Harvard University Pre-College Program

 1. Member Program advisors and students should review Harvard Pre-College Summer Program general webpage, Admissions webpage, and Pre-College Course Options.

 2. Online Application – Complete the online application. **To bypass the application fee payment, be sure to select “yes” for the Partnership Student option and choose SEA from the drop-down menu under the Partnership Student header.
-Then, enter the partnership code pf18se20.
+Then, enter the partnership code: pf20se20.

 The following supplementary items are required to be uploaded to the online application portal:

--Transcript from 9th grade up through 1st semester, which includes current grades (Fall 2017)
+– Transcript from 9th grade up through 1st semester, which includes current grades (Fall 2019)

--Optional second Supplemental Counselor Report may be completed by urban squash advisor
+-Optional second Supplemental Counselor Report may be completed by member program advisor

 3. Financial Aid Application – Log in to the online services portal to find the Financial Aid Application.
 Completed Financial Aid application and submit supporting financial documents to online portal.